Dr Mikkel Bue Lykkegaard

-Mikkel’s research project is concerned with hydrogeological inversion – specifically using cutting-edge Markov Chain Monte Carlo (MCMC) techniques for groundwater flow parameter estimation and uncertainty quantification.
+Mikkel was a PhD student within the WISE Centre for Doctoral Training between 2018-2022 and was based at the University of Exeter.
+His research project was concerned with hydrogeological inversion – specifically using cutting-edge Markov Chain Monte Carlo (MCMC) techniques for groundwater flow parameter estimation and uncertainty quantification.
 He is particularly interested in the use of surrogate models in multi-level MCMC model hierarchies, and is currently exploring various Machine Learning techniques for ultra-fast approximation of model response.

 - Environmental (geo-)hydrology and hydroinformatics